 31. Pest-proof your garden fence

-Deer, mice and other rodents can get into your garden and undo all your hard work.
-Use cable ties to shore up your fencing and to support taller fencing that will prevent the largest pests from getting in.
+Deer, mice, and other rodents can get into your garden and undo all your hard work.
+Use cable ties to shore up your fencing and support taller fencing that will prevent the largest pests from getting in.

 32. Make tomato cages

 Premade tomato cages can be unnecessarily expensive – if you have some chicken wire and cable ties, you can easily assemble your own cages in no time.

 If your hose connection is leaky at the spigot, a stainless-steel cable tie can help seal the leak until you have time to take a look at the larger problem.

 34. Attach your clothespins bag to the line

 To keep your clothespins within arm’s reach at all times, loop a zip tie through the clothespin bag and hang it on the line.